Proven-Paradox/shaper-system/Handbook.md

 **Double Ward** [Warden]
 When you use a single target Ward that requires you to choose a single type of elemental damage to protect against, you may choose to double the cost for it.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single attack.
 Applying this Realization counts as paying an Overload cost, even on Abilities that normally do not have the [Overload] tag.

-**Flash Curse** [Warlock]
-When casting a Curse that requires a Major action, you may decrease it to a Minor action by increasing the cost.
-If the curse costs MP, you must pay the same amount in HP.
-If the curse costs HP, you must pay the same amount in MP.
-Applying this Technique counts as paying an Overload cost, even on Abilities that normally do not have the [Overload] tag.

 **Fortifying Voice** [Augmentor]
 When you target creatures with an Augment, all affected gain Shield equal to your Soul.
 This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Soul each Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).
 This shield lasts until the beginning of your next turn.